Omasyo/GatherSpace/README.md

 # GatherSpace

-A simple messaging application developed using Kotlin Multiplatform with Desktop, Android and Web clients.
+A messaging application developed using Kotlin Multiplatform with Desktop, Android and Web clients.

 ## Project Structure